 We’ve talked a bit about omega fatty acids in this article (and even more in this one), but one we haven’t talked about is omega-5.
 Pomegranate seed oil contains a unique omega-5 fatty acid called ‘punicic acid,’ which has been shown to have strong properties.

-You'll find all of these ingredients and more in this great product, the Unscented Facial Oil, available now!
+You can find all of these ingredients and more in the Herbal Facial Oil for Sensitive Skin.